 A formal review of each CSC is being conducted on a similar timeline.
 Learn more about the CSC reviews >>

 Past Announcements: In May 2016, the U.S. Geological Survey released a Program Announcement via Grants.gov to request applications to host CSCs in four regions.
 Three of these – Alaska, Northwest and Southeast – were re-competitions of the hosting arrangements currently in place in those regions.
 The fourth was a planned new CSC that would be created by splitting the Northeast CSC region, which presently encompasses all or part of 22 states.
-This new region would be comprised of Ohio, Indiana, Illinois, Michigan, Wisconsin, Minnesota, Iowa, Missouri, and Kentucky (see a map of the proposed region here).
+This new region would be comprised of Ohio, Indiana, Illinois, Michigan, Wisconsin, Minnesota, Iowa, Missouri, and Kentucky.
 This proposal was announced in the President’s FY2017 budget, and establishment of the CSC is contingent upon Congressional action on that proposal.
 The original May 2016 program announcement is now CLOSED.

 Find below documents, presentations, and other materials related to the recompetition of cooperative agreements between the U.S. Geological Survey (USGS) and the institutions that host the Climate Science Centers (CSCs).
 This page is intended to ensure full access by all parties to relevant information on planning and process for the competition and award process itself, as well as on relevant forward-looking strategic discussions that occur with respect to individual CSCs and the network as a whole.